coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 ## corechaindb configure

-Generate a local configuration file (which can be used to set some or all [BigchainDB node configuration settings](configuration)).
+Generate a local configuration file (which can be used to set some or all [corechaindb node configuration settings](configuration)).
 It will ask you for the values of some configuration settings.
 If you press Enter for a value, it will use the default value.

 At this point, only one database backend is supported: `localmongodb`.